Updated: Aug 10

 The destruction of trees for charcoal production is one of the many illegal activities that threaten birds and other wildlife in Fazao-Malfakassa National Park.
 Photo by Olivier Boissier.

 In addition to their surveys in Fazao, the IBCP team also visited Togodo, an important forest reserve located in southeastern Togo.
-There, Olivier collected the first records of the Fire-bellied Woodpecker (Chloropicus pyrrhogaster), representing a range extension for this beautiful West African endemic.
+There, Olivier collected the first record of the Fire-bellied Woodpecker (Dendropicos pyrrhogaster), representing a range extension for this beautiful West African endemic.
 Olivier also contributed to training Lin-Ernni Mikégraba Kaboumba, a very promising student from the University of Lomé, as part of IBCP’s capacity building effort.
 This conservation assessment work was made possible by collaboration with Professor Komlan Afiademanyo of the University of Lomé and Komi Mawunya Gbémou, manager of Fazao-Malfakassa National Park.
 We are very grateful for their collaboration and also extend our warmest thanks to park rangers Tchamon Kodjo Assaï, Gafou Nadjombé and Dare Konam for their guidance, support and enduring dedication to the protection of the park.